Mental Health Rights in Oman

 • You or a family member needs mental health treatment in Oman.

-• Someone is being involuntarily committed and you want to know their rights.
+• Someone is being involuntarily committed to Al Masarra Hospital or another facility and you want to know their rights.

 • You have experienced discrimination because of a mental health condition.

-• Visit a government health centre or hospital for a mental health referral — primary care doctors can refer you to specialists.
+• Visit a government health centre or polyclinic for a mental health referral — MOH primary care doctors can refer you to specialists.

 • If a family member is involuntarily admitted, request the legal basis for the admission and verify it meets the requirements.

-• Contact Al Masarra Hospital for specialised psychiatric care and support services.
+• Contact Al Masarra Hospital directly for specialised psychiatric care and support services.

 What should you NOT do?